Online songwriting lessons —

 A short plan you'll actually execute.

-The five common failure points
+The five failure points

 - Premise drift: the song stops being about what it claimed.